 Marriage licenses can be obtained from the Register of Deeds office in any North Carolina county.
 You do not have to get the license in the same county that you plan to get married in, unless that is the most convenient county for you.
 Local Register of Deeds offices are:

 Currituck County Register of Deeds, Currituck County Governmental Center, US Highway 158, 13 Miles south of Virginia/ NC state line.
 (252) 232-3297.
-You can obtain a license from 8:00am – 4:00pm, Monday through Friday.
-Go to www.currituckgovernment.com and click the online services link to view a sample license form.
+You can obtain a license from 8:00am – 4:30pm, Monday through Friday.
+For more information visit Currituck County - Marriage Information.

 What do I need to bring?